-McAfee: McAfee does more than make anti-virus software.
-It has positioned itself as a provider of GDPR-friendly products and services.
+McAfee: McAfee Enterprise – now under the Trellix name after merging with FireEye – has come a long way from its antivirus roots and has positioned itself as a provider of GDPR-friendly products and services.
 Fittingly, the company is focused on the cybersecurity aspects of complying with the regulation, like the 72-hour breach notification requirement, which customers can meet with the help of its security operations solutions.

 Symantec: Also famous for its malware-busting technology, Symantec has branched out into regulatory compliance with its aptly-named Symantec Control Compliance Suite.
 Supporting a range of regulations, including GDPR, the offering automates compliance assessments and reveals security gaps that can pose risks.
 Meanwhile, Symantec Data Loss Prevention and Information Centric Security help organizations keep a tight lid on personally identifiable information (PII).

 TrustArc: Formerly TRUSTe, and known for its online security offerings, the company now provides a variety of products and services that can be used to ensure that a company’s data management, security and compliance policies abide by GDPR.
 TRUSTe’s portfolio includes solutions that aid enterprises in building and implementing a GDPR compliance program, and ultimately verifying compliance.